 Spare the calories this Thanksgiving by checking out these healthier food swaps:

 Instead of rubbing the turkey with butter, which is heavy in saturated fat, season it with fresh herbs and lemon juice instead.
-Fresh chopped thyme, sage and rosemary all work well with turkey.
+Fresh chopped thyme, sage, and rosemary all work well with turkey.
 Add a bit of kosher salt and a tablespoon of olive oil to round out the flavors.
 Remember, no matter how you season your turkey, it should always be cooked to an internal temperature of 165 degrees for safety.

-They are a family favorite, but mashed potatoes can be filled with calories.
+They are a family favorite, however traditional mashed potatoes can be filled with extra calories.
 For a lighter take, try using skim or 1% milk instead of whole milk.
 Season them generously with pepper and a bit of salt.
 Some people like to add sour cream into their mashed potato recipe.
 Use Greek yogurt instead – it gives a similar creaminess with less fat and more protein.
 You can even substitute half of your potatoes with cooked cauliflower.
 Just blend both together when mixing.

 What would Thanksgiving dinner be without a delicious slice of pie for a sweet ending to the meal?
 When choosing between apple and pumpkin pie, go with the pumpkin.
 Pumpkin pie contains fiber and vitamin A. In order to lighten up a pumpkin pie recipe, use evaporated skim milk in place of heavy cream or half and half.